tgrear/OMM_toolbox/README.md

    The original GROMACS version can be found here: http://www.mdtutorials.com/gmx/lysozyme/01_pdb2gmx.html.
    Both provide additional information for the steps executed in the tutorial pipeline.

-2) A general platform for OpenMM MDS workflows and analysis [UNDER CONSTRUCTION].
+2) A general platform for OpenMM MDS and analysis [UNDER CONSTRUCTION].

 4) Example OpenMM workflow implementing AToM for free energy approximation [UNDER CONSTRUCTION].
 Additional information can be found here: https://www.compmolbiophysbc.org/atom-openmm/the-science-behind-atom.